ISCHEMIC STROKE / RECANALISATION THERAPY

 - recombinant human tissue plasminogen activator (tPA)

-- short half-life (3-6 minutes), administration by infusion (with initial bolus) is necessary
+- short half-life (3-6 minutes), administrated as a 1-hour infusion (with an initial bolus)

 - the most widely used thrombolytic in stroke therapy to date → intravenous thrombolysis in acute stroke

-- the high affinity of tPA for plasminogen in the presence of fibrin allows effective activation on the fibrin barrier, whereas, in plasma, plasminogen activation by tPA is ineffective
+- the high affinity of alteplase for plasminogen in the presence of fibrin allows effective activation on the fibrin barrier, whereas, in plasma, plasminogen activation by alteplase is ineffective

-- theoretically, alteplase should therefore only induce thrombolysis of the fibrin clot and not a hypocoagulable state and hypofibrinogenemia – we know from practice that even here we have to take into account the increased risk of bleeding and a decrease in fibrinogen levels
+- theoretically, alteplase should only induce thrombolysis of the fibrin clot and not lead to a hypocoagulable state and hypofibrinogenemia; practical experiences reveal that elevated risk of bleeding and a decrease in fibrinogen levels can be observed

 3rd generation thrombolytics